ryantd42/NY-Legislative-Git/2023/S8759B-2023/bill.md

- either under the supervision of a licensed dentist or[, in the case of a registered dental hygienist working for a hospital as defined in article twenty-eight  of  the  public  health  law,  pursuant to a collaborative arrangement with a licensed and registered  dentist  who  has  a  formal relationship  with  the  same  hospital  in  accordance with regulations
+ either under the supervision of a licensed dentist or[, in the case of a registered dental hygienist working for a hospital as defined in article twenty-eight  of  the  public  health  law,  pursuant to a collaborative

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02162-04-4
+  LBD02162-06-4
- S. 8759  2
+ S. 8759--A  2

- promulgated by the department in consultation  with  the  department  of health]  MAY BE PERFORMED BY A REGISTERED DENTAL HYGIENIST DESIGNATED AS A  REGISTERED  DENTAL  HYGIENIST,  COLLABORATIVE  PRACTICE  (RDH-CP)  IN
+ arrangement with a licensed and registered  dentist  who  has  a  formal relationship  with  the  same  hospital  in  accordance with regulations promulgated by the department in consultation  with  the  department  of health]  MAY BE PERFORMED BY A REGISTERED DENTAL HYGIENIST DESIGNATED AS A  REGISTERED  DENTAL  HYGIENIST,  COLLABORATIVE  PRACTICE  (RDH-CP)  IN